Tactile Modality Fusion for Vision-Language-Action Models: Experiments

 \subsubsection{Evaluation Methods}

-\begin{sloppypar} To address the research questions outlined above, we compare \method{} with the following baseline methods.
+\begin{sloppypar} To address the research questions outlined above, we compare \method{} against the following baseline methods.
 1) \textbf{OpenVLA-OFT:} OpenVLA-OFT is the base VLA model upon which all other approaches are built.
-The model combines a fused SigLIP \cite{zhai2023sigmoid} DINOv2 \cite{oquab2023dinov2} visual encoder, an MLP projector and a decoder-only Llama2 7B \cite{touvron2023llama2} backbone.
+The model combines a fused SigLIP \cite{zhai2023sigmoid} and DINOv2 \cite{oquab2023dinov2} visual encoder, an MLP projector and a decoder-only Llama2 7B \cite{touvron2023llama2} backbone.
 It is trained on visual observations and language prompts, serving as a vision-only baseline with which to compare our approach.
 2) \textbf{TactileConcat:} We also consider feature concatenation, as implemented in prior work \cite{huang2025tactile, zhang2025vtla, li2025adaptive, yu2024octopi, hao2025tla, bi2025vla}.
 In our implementation, tactile images are embedded using the pretrained T3 or Sparsh models described above.
 The resulting tactile features are then projected to the VLM’s input space with a learned two-layer MLP.
 The resulting tactile tokens are concatenated with the VLM language and image tokens, which are then passed as input to the model.
+3) \textbf{Cross-Attn:} Lastly, we implement a cross-attention-based fusion strategy as proposed in prior work \cite{heng2025vitacformer, zhao2025polytouch}.
+Our implementation follows PolyTouch’s architecture \cite{zhao2025polytouch}.
+Tactile images are first embedded using the pretrained T3 or Sparsh models and projected into the visual feature space.
+Cross-attention is then applied after the vision backbone through six stacked cross-attention blocks with residual connections, in which visual patch embeddings serve as queries that attend to the projected tactile embeddings as keys/values.

+To compare our approach against the tactile fusion mechanisms proposed in prior work, we implement each baseline on a shared backbone, OpenVLA-OFT \cite{kim2025fine}, so that differences in performance can be attributed to the fusion strategy rather than the underlying architecture.

 We further evaluate the effects of FiLM integration location through an ablation study, proposing variants of our model, \method{}, in which FiLM is integrated only into a subset of ViT blocks. \end{sloppypar}